 - Please avoid abbreviations – also in the text and notes.
 Only the simplest and most common are acceptable (‘etc.’, ‘i.e.’, ‘e.g.’. ‘et al.’).
 Appendices must appear at the end of the text, after the references.

-- As your article will be published both in HTML and PDF format, do not use footnotes for bibliographical citations.
+- Please do not use footnotes for bibliographical citations.
 Place such citations directly in the text, in parentheses.
 Follow the conventions of:

 APA (for articles of linguistics); details at: https://owl.english.purdue.edu/owl/section/2/10/ and